jqwin/joes_data_projects/Russian Tank Losses in Ukraine Analysis/README.md

 **Summary**

 Russian tank losses are becoming increasingly numerous because of the intensity of the counteroffensive.
 The tank fleet remains primarily the T-80BV variant.
 However, as these stocks dwindle over time, they are increasingly replaced with newer models like the T-90M.
-Russia still retains large stocks of older T-72 variants but are relatively proportionate to the number of
+Russia still retains large stocks of older T-72 variants but are loss at a rate that is proportionate to the number of T-80BV losses.
 The underlying data is based on visually confirmed evidence and so this data does not provide a complete picture of equipment losses in Ukraine but it provides a rough picture of the battlefield.